MetaMask/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 ## Next steps

 You've successfully created a simple dapp and connected it to MetaMask using JavaScript, Vite, and the `window.ethereum` provider.
-With this setup, your dapp can interact with MetaMask and allow users to securely access accounts and perform transactions on the Ethereum blockchain.
+With this setup, your dapp can interact with MetaMask and allow users to securely access accounts and send transactions on the Ethereum blockchain.

-As a next step, you can create a [React dapp with local state](/react-dapp-local-state/).
+As a next step, you can create a [React dapp with local state](react-dapp-local-state.md).
 This follow-up tutorial walks you through integrating a simple React dapp with MetaMask using a single JSX component for managing local state, and the Vite build tool with React and TypeScript to create the dapp.